cs1302uga/cs1302-ce05/README.md

 # ce05 API Documentation with Javadoc

-This class exercise is designed to get you aquainted Javadoc comments and interfaces.
+This class exercise is designed to get you aquainted with Javadoc comments.

 ## Prerequisite Knowledge